Brand Naming – Ideas, Strategy and Process

 Don’t limit yourself to what is obvious.
 Feel free to entertain endless possibilities.
 Pick up your favourite book.
 Open a dictionary.

 Explore as many words as you can and remember to write everything down on a pad of paper or take notes on your phone.

-Acquiring a Domain Name
+Acquiring a Business Domain Name

 Part of the brand naming process is zeroing in on a domain name.
-Finding a .com domain name can be quite the challenge, even if you have made use of unique word pairings.
+Finding a .com domain name can be quite a challenge, even if you have made use of unique word pairings.

 However, if you are using made-up words, this step should more likely be a breeze.
 Even if a lot of the right names that you thought of have already been registered, you should not lose hope.

 You can always opt to purchase some registered names that aren’t being used on marketplaces such as GoDaddy Auctions and Sedo.

-Creating a Short List of Names
+Creating a Short List of Brand Names

-Take the list of names you have compiled from brainstorming in the brand naming process and reduce the number to 10 or 20.
+Take the list you have compiled from brainstorming in the brand naming process and reduce the number to 10 or 20.

 So you can figure out which ones hold more depth, opt to show the list to your target audience.
 Ask them to select their best five favourites.
 You can also personally go through that list again but with a fresh perspective.

 And this time, you should listen to your gut, and drop the names that you feel aren’t good enough, even if that means cutting the entire list.
 This point of the brand naming process is quite humbling.

 Although you might find a handful of great names, you could also realise that the whole set is not good enough.
 If you ever experience the latter, just remember that it is not a setback.

 You should never compromise and pick a name from the list so that you can get through with it.